kartikeydixit/College-Eats/README.md

 # College-Eats Website
-- The webstie is about helping collage students to find the perfert food and canteens.
+- The Webstie is about helping collage students to find the perfert food and canteens.
 - The project is under development
+- The Website is now fully functional but not hosted.
+- Made by.......
+-Md Basher
+-Kartikey Dixit